 - Create conditions favorable to prosperity, civic activities and recreational, educational and cultural opportunities (Ord.
 6-20-78A, 6-20-1978).

-The City is divided into zones as follows:
+The City of Cedar Hills is divided into zones as follows:

 - RR-1-20,000 Rural residential zone